callieboskin/BENG183_FA2020_courseproject/Group17_BonnieHuang_MayaParish_JonathonSchorse/Group17_BonnieHuang_MayaParish_JonathonSchorse.md

 <div align="center"><img src="./Group17_images/figure2.png" /></div>

-<div align="center"><span style="color:gray">Figure 2 : Overview of all the steps in the MARIO method<sup>4</sup></span></div>
+<div align="center"><span style="color:gray">Figure 2 : Overview of all the steps in the MARIO method: 1)Crosslinking, 2)Wash & biotin, 3)Stabilize samples on bead, 4)Introduce linker, 5)Ligate linker, 6)Digest linkers at ends of RNA molecules, 7)Purify RNA with bead, 8)Reverse transcription, 9)Sequencing<sup>4</sup></span></div>

 ## MARIO Output & Analysis

 Performing an alignment from the sequencing data allows us to visualize which parts of the genome the interacting RNA was transcribed from.
-MARIO tools is a package that is designed specifically for analysis of MARIO pair-end sequencing data<sup>4</sup>.
+MARIO tools is a package that is designed specifically for analysis of MARIO paired-end sequencing data<sup>4</sup>.

 Figure 3 gives an example output of the paired-end sequencing data from MARIO <sup>4</sup>.
 Each line is a sequence representing a pair of RNAs.
 Overall, this data suggests Taf1d, which is a snoRNA, interacts with Trim25, which is the 3’ UTR of a messenger RNA.
 The blue reads on top are from one biological replicate and the purple reads on the bottom are from another.
 Reads from both biological replicates support the interaction between Taf1d and Trim25.